 M. Jones: ‘I will not follow Thames Valley Royals or whatever their name is if they played at the end of my street’.

-While many supporters acknowledged Maxwell's contribution in saving the club, they were adamant that his new plan spelt the death of professional football in the city and the death of Oxford United.
-Against this a handful of fans sided with Maxwell.
-They pointed to the benefits of a new stadium, and foresaw competitive success for a new merged club.
+While many supporters acknowledged Maxwell’s contribution in saving the club, they were adamant that his new plan spelt the death of professional football in the city and the death of Oxford United.
+Against this, a handful of fans sided with Maxwell.
+They pointed to the benefits of a new stadium and foresaw competitive success for a newly merged club.
 And others pointed to Oxford City Council as the villains, due to their failure to supply United with a new ground.
-But the overwhelming reaction, in Reading as well as Oxford, was clear: Maxwell's scheme would be a disaster.
+But the overwhelming reaction, in Reading as well as Oxford, was clear: Maxwell’s scheme would be a disaster.

 Very swiftly the affair was running along three parallel courses as Robert Maxwell blustered and bullied, the supporters of Reading and Oxford campaigned, and interested parties from Reading got together to mount a legal challenge to the scheme.
 Elsewhere others were debating the site of a new stadium.
 The Mayor of Didcot was keen for the new club to locate there, on a site originally intended for Didcot Town.
 Others in the town objected, citing hooliganism as a possible problem.
 Wallingford was another idea, this going down like a lead balloon with the affluent Thames-side commuters.